Light-induced torque in ferromagnetic metals via orbital angular momentum generated by photon-helicity

 In summary, we investigated helicity-dependent laser-induced magnetization precession in Co$_{1-x}$Pt$_{x}$ alloys.
 We demonstrated that the magnitude and the phase of the magnetization precession induced by the circularly-polarized laser pulse systematically increase with the Pt concentrations in the Co$_{1-x}$Pt$_{x}$ alloy film.
 Those evolutions are attributed to two different types of induced torques, field- and damping-like torques.
 The experimental data are well described by a simple model that considers the electronic OAM generated by light and its coupling with magnetization via SOC.
 This study deepens the understanding of the physics relevant to the interaction with photon-helicity and matter.
 Furthermore, this work opens alternative route for manipulating magnetization in magnetic substances.

-This work was partially supported by Grants-in-Aid for Scientific Research (Nos.
-21H04648 and 21H05000), JST PRESTO (No. JPMJPR22B2), X-NICS of MEXT (No. JPJ011438), CSIS cooperative research project in Tohoku University, the Asahi Glass Foundation, the Murata Science Foundation, Advanced Technology Institute Research Grants, FRIS Creative Interdisciplinary Collaboration Program in Tohoku University.
-This work was supported by the ANR-20-CE09-0013 UFO, by “Lorraine Université d'Excellence” reference ANR-15-IDEX-04-LUE, and by the French National Research Agency through the France 2030 government grants PEPR Electronic EMCOM (ANR-22-PEEL-0009).
+This work was supported by Grant-in-Aid for Scientific Research (Nos.
+21H04648 and 21H05000), Grant-in-Aid for Challenging Research (No. 24K21234), Grant-in-Aid for Transformative Research Areas (No. 24H02235), JST PRESTO (No. JPMJPR22B2), X-NICS of MEXT (No. JPJ011438), CSIS cooperative research project in Tohoku University, the Asahi Glass Foundation, the Murata Science Foundation, Advanced Technology Institute Research Grants, FRIS Creative Interdisciplinary Collaboration Program in Tohoku University.
+This work was also supported by the ANR-20-CE09-0013 UFO, by “Lorraine Université d'Excellence” reference ANR-15-IDEX-04-LUE, and by the French National Research Agency through the France 2030 government grants PEPR Electronic EMCOM (ANR-22-PEEL-0009).
 S. I. thanks to TI-FRIS fellowship at Tohoku University.
 K. N. and K. I. thank to GP-Spin at Tohoku University.
 S. M. thanks to CSRN of CSIS at Tohoku University.
 The authors thank Gyung-Min Choi for valuable discussion.